 By practicing these practical guidelines, you can be a smart and savvy online shopper who knows how to buy deals that you can put to good use.

 Daily deals, or group buying vouchers, provide shoppers like you a great way to try out new things and indulge in something extravagant without the hefty price tag.
 But on the flip side, when you change your mind on a voucher you've bought, chances are slim that you'll find someone to take it off your hands.
 Alternatively, if you've seen a great deal only to find out that the buying period is already over, it can be difficult to find someone selling the voucher for that particular product or service.

-Services that let you buy and sell deals can make it possible for you to make the most out of the vouchers you get from group buying sites like Groupon or LivingSocial.
+Services that let you buy and sell deals can make it possible for you to make the most out of the vouchers you get from group buying sites like Groupon.
 Through these services, you can easily to change your mind about a voucher you've purchased or chase after a deal even if the flash sale is already over.